THE POLICE ARE NOT YOUR FRIEND, NO MATTER WHAT THEY SAY ABOUT HELPING YOU OR MAKING IT EASIER ON YOU, THEY WON'T.

 Defense attorneys usually use the Preliminary Examination to find out, who the witnesses are and what will they say at trial.

-8-If you are found NOT Guilty the case is over, if not you go to a Pre-Sentence Investigation: This is a report done by the probation department that explains to the judge who you are, what your background is, and any information he/she should take into consideration in fashioning an apropriate sentence.
+8If you are found NOT Guilty the case is over, if not you go to a Pre-Sentence Investigation: This is a report done by the probation department, which explains to the judge who you are, what your background is, and any information the judge should take into consideration in fashioning an apropriate sentence.

 Why should I hire a lawyer?